Karelian Group: Activities and operations

-A sticker reading: "A new day has dawned.
-Karelia is rising, her own battalions are marching in line."
+A sticker reading (in Finnish): "A new day has dawned.
+Karelia is rising, her own battalions march among your ranks."

-According to Russian media The Moscow Times, the Karelian Group predominantly operates in exile within neighbouring Finland, this was triggered as a result of members from of the Karelian National Movement fleeing Russia after the full-scale Russian invasion; it can be presumed that the members in exile formed the unit in Finland.
+According to Russian media The Moscow Times, the Karelian Group predominantly operates in exile within neighbouring Finland, this was triggered as a result of members of the Karelian National Movement fleeing Russia after the full-scale Russian invasion; it can be presumed that the members in exile formed the unit in Finland.
 Some members occasionally head back home to Karelia, which often causes clashes with the local Russian Federal Security Service agents, who regularly arrest and charge these members for alleged "ethnic nationalism" and "inciting treason."

 The unit also takes part in information warfare in Karelia by spreading fliers and stickers in the region.

 Reportedly, by Ukraina Moloda, the battalion noted that during the Winter War between the Soviet Union and Finland, Ukrainian units defended the territory of Karelia on the side of the Armed Forces of Finland while being commanded by the former Holnodyarsk chieftain, lieutenant colonel of the Ukrainian People's Army, Yuriy Gorlis-Gorsky.

 The Ukrainian magazine Focus claimed that an unidentified Russian source suggested the idea that Finland could potentially resemble a "second Ukraine".
 This association is drawn in connection with the presence of various Finnish groups and the increasing influence of independence and nationalist movements, such as the Karelian National Movement and the Karelian Group, operating within and outside of Finland.

 It had been observed by Iltalehti, a Finnish tabloid, that engaging in Karelian activism and nationalism may carry severe legal consequences for those involved.
 These include a ten-year prison sentence for merely denigrating the Russian Armed Forces, and allegedly extended periods of imprisonment.
 In addition to this, expressions of support for Ukraine and the involvement in activities perceived as hindering "Russia's actions" may escalate resulting in a sentence of up to 20 years.

 In a report featured by Iltalehti, a sticker associated with the Karelian Group was presented as a means of disseminating information about the unit itself.
 The same sticker was also showcased on an Estonian website called "Koiduaeg," calling itself a "national news and opinions portal".
 According to the source, the sticker read, "A new day has dawned.
 Karelia is rising, her own battalions are marching in line".